Hudson Irving: Background

+Hudson Irving was born in Cockermouth district, Cumberland.

 Playing career

+Hudson Irving made his dêbut for Halifax on Saturday 2 September 1933.
+Hudson Irving played right-, in Halifax's 2-9 defeat by Leeds in the 1940–41 Challenge Cup Final at Odsal, Bradford, in front of a crowd of 28,500.

 International honours

 Hudson Irving won caps for England while at Halifax in 1938 against Wales, in 1940 against Wales, in 1941 against Wales, and in 1943 against Wales.

 County Honours

 Hudson Irving won caps for Cumberland and Yorkshire while at Halifax.

-Challenge Cup Final appearances

-Hudson Irving played right-, i.e. number 10, in Halifax's 2-9 defeat by Leeds in the 1940–41 Challenge Cup Final during the 1940–41 season at Odsal, Bradford, in front of a crowd of 28,500.

 Other notable matches

 Hudson Irving played right- for a Rugby League XIII against Northern Command XIII at Thrum Hall, Halifax on Saturday 21 March 1942.

-Club career

-Hudson Irving made his dêbut for Halifax on Saturday 2 September 1933, and he played his last match for Halifax on Saturday 12 April 1947.